cloudfoundry-incubator/kubecf/doc/rfd/rfd/0009/README.md

     don't pass a schema check.
 E.g: `private-registry.yaml`, `tests-config.yaml`, `ha.yaml`, `ingress.yaml`.

+- `imagelist.txt`: Lists all needed container images, fully qualified with repository, org, name and tag.
+Useful for airgap and private registry installations.

 - `include/`: Contains possible reusable scripts to be used by 1 or more targets.